 Massachusetts Economic Nexus Thresholds:

 The DOR states its purpose for adopting an administrative bright line rule is for clarity and administrative simplicity, rather than applying the state’s sales and use tax collection requirements on a case-by-case basis.
-The main issue addressed by the Directive is under what circumstances is an Internet vendor with a principal place of business located outside the state (out-of-state Internet vendor) is required to register, collect and remit Massachusetts sales or use tax.
-Under the DORs’ administrative bright-line rule, an out-of-state Internet vendor must register, collect and remit Massachusetts sales or use tax on it sales to in-state customers if its Massachusetts sales or transactions exceed the following thresholds:
+The main issue addressed by the Directive is under what circumstances an Internet vendor with a principal place of business located outside the state (out-of-state Internet vendor) is required to register, collect and remit Massachusetts sales or use tax.
+Under the DOR's administrative bright-line rule, an out-of-state Internet vendor with Massachusetts sales and transactions that meet the following thresholds is required to comply.

 - An out-of-state Internet vendor whose Massachusetts sales during the 12 month period from July 1, 2016 through June 30, 2017 exceeded $500,000 and had 100 or more Massachusetts transactions, must register, collect and remit Massachusetts sales or use tax for the six month period from July 1, 2017 through December 31, 2017.
 In effective, the new policy has an effective date of July 1, 2017 for any out-of-state Internet vendor who meets these thresholds for the fiscal year ending June 30, 2017.

 - Beginning with the 2018 calendar year, an out-of-state Internet vendor whose preceding calendar year Massachusetts sales exceeded $500,000 and had 100 or more Massachusetts transactions, must likewise register, collect and remit Massachusetts sales and use tax.